 One thing to note about the Hi-X55’s single-entry system would be that it’s harder to re-terminate to a balanced connection.
 While the AEONs have a removable Hirose connector that can easily be replaced with 3rd party cables.

 Planar magnetic headphones typically have a lot of advantages when it comes to speed when compared to their dynamic driver counterparts.
 But when I started listening to the two headphones, I was pleasantly surprised to find that the Hi-X55 can catch up to the AEON’s speed.

-The AEON can reach a bit lower than the Hi-X55, but the tonality on the two headphones is about similar down to the slight lower treble peak.
+The AEON can reach a bit lower than the Hi-X55, but the tonality on the two headphones is similar down to the slightly lower treble peak.
 The treble peak might be a 1 or 2dB loss on the AEON though.

 Soundstage width is similar on the two headphones, but image accuracy is just a hair more finite on the AEON.

 I was surprised that the two headphones sound so similar, but the Hi-X55 just felt more natural in the way it presents the decays in percussive hits.
 I can say that both headphones have their own strengths, but I’m impressed at how the Hi-X55 overcame the perceived weaknesses of a dynamic driver design and caught up with a planar driver’s speed.